react-native-google-signin/google-signin/README.md

 #### `clearCachedToken(tokenString)`

-This method only has an effect on Android (Calling this method always resolves on iOS.).
+This method only has an effect on Android.
 You may run into a 401 Unauthorized error when a token is invalid.
 Call this method to remove the token from local cache and then call `getTokens()` to get fresh tokens.
+Calling this method on iOS does nothing and always resolves.
+This is because on iOS, `getTokens()` always returns valid tokens, refreshing them first if they have expired or are about to expire (see [docs](https://developers.google.com/identity/sign-in/ios/reference/Classes/GIDAuthentication#-gettokenswithhandler:)).

 #### `getTokens()`